jennysloane/jfsloane/content/project/blogdown/index.md

 - To make sure everything worked, go to your github account and check that it's all there
 - ***Remember: Stage, Commit, Push***

-## Netlify
+## Step 5: Netlify

 - Go to [Netlify](https://www.netlify.com/) and login or sign up (sign up through Github)
 - Click New site from Git (may need to give permissions)
 - Click Continuous Deployment select Github
 - Select the project with your website repo
-- You should be able to keep the basic build default settings (Build command: hugo)
+- You should be able to keep the basic build default settings
 - But click on show advance and select new variable
 - Key = HUGO_VERSION and Value = 0.81.0 (go to RStudio and type `hugo_version()` to make sure you enter the correct version number)
 - Deploy site!